Red-Liu199/CAT/README.md

             ...
         }
     },
-    "encoder": {	// for RNN-T only
+    "encoder": {	// for ASR only
-        "type": ...,   // can be any of modules in cat/shared/encoder.py "kwargs": {    // setting according to 'type' ...
+        "type": ...,   // can be any of derived classes of 'AbsEncoder' in cat/shared/encoder.py "kwargs": {    // setting according to 'type' ...
         }